 10. Don’t follow all the rules.

-Skip traditional wedding fanfare if you have no interest in it, or create your own ways to celebrate and add your own flare and personality into traditions.
-Making things your own is way more fun, and it’s what guests will remember the most about your big day.
+Skip traditional wedding fanfare if you have no interest in it, or create your own ways to celebrate and add your own personality into traditions.
+Doing things your own is way more fun, and it’s what guests will remember the most about your big day.

 Let loose and enjoy your celebration!

-To see more of the wedding featured in this post, go here!
+To see more of the wedding featured in this post, click here!